All ABOUT GLOBAL VOLUNTEER EDUCATION

 Volunteering vs Service Vs Service Learning

-Remember that the definitions view of the terminology on this site aims to represent the global view.
-Unfortunately, most definitions have been taken and or extrapolated from one nation to the rest which is incredibly hegemonic and discriminatory.
-It is crucial to consider that the laws in one country do not apply to the rest in international law unless there is an international agreement.
+Keep in mind that the terminology definitions on this website strive to reflect a worldwide perspective.
+Unfortunately, many definitions have been borrowed or generalized from a single nation to others, leading to significant hegemony and discrimination.
+It is important to recognize that the laws of one country do not automatically extend to others in international law unless there is a mutual agreement in place.

 While volunteering and service are similar in their core value, offering something to assist someone, it is important to understand the difference between the two.